prithvi-raj-nair/prithvi-raj-nair/README.md

 ### 📦 Product Management
 **User-first and problem-first to the core**

 Strong judgment in messy zero to one work.
 Comfortable owning problem spaces with high ambiguity, complex dependencies, and technical depth.
-Proven ability to take products from exploration to PMF to scale.
+Proven ability to take products from experiment to PMF to scale.

 </td>
 <td width="33%" valign="top">